azurecitadel/azurecitadel.github.io/workshops/terraform/lab3.md

 For this lab you will need to have:

 * [Git](https://git-scm.com/downloads) installed locally
-* Ensure the git executable is in the path
+* Ensure the git executable is in the operating system path
+* For Windows
+    * Visual Studio Code will not find
-    * type `git` in PowerShell or Command Prompt on Windows
+    * Type `where git` in Command Prompt
+    * Note that git must be found in one of the *system* path directories *
-    * type `git` in the terminal for Linux or MacOS
+    * Type `git` in the terminal for Linux or MacOS
 * Check Visual Studio Code (vscode)
     * Support for Git is integrated and in-the-box
     * Click on the Source Control icon on the left (`CTRL`+`SHIFT`+`G`)